dannguyen/journalism-syllabi/README.md

 <a href="http://web.augsburg.edu/afa/previous%20syllabi%20folder/2009-2010/tri1/091ENL327A.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Practicing journalists and those aspiring to enter communications professions are becoming aware that requirements for entry are growing.
-With the ongoing information explosions, the liberally educated professional communicator must function as a filter, an organizer and interpreter of quantitative ...</em></p>
+        Practicing journalists and those aspiring to enter communications professions are becoming aware that requirements for entry are growing.
+With the ongoing information explosions, the liberally educated professional communicator must function as a filter, an organizer and interpreter of quantitative
+        </small></p>

         <p>Instructors: Cass Dalglish, Boyd Koehler</p>
     </td>
     <td>
-        Augsburg College
+        <small>Augsburg College</small>
     </td>
   </tr>